-This SEF sets out the essential facts on which the Commissioner proposes to base the Commissioner's final recommendations to the Assistant Minister.
+The SEF was published on 22 August 2018.
+It set out the essential facts on which the Commissioner proposed to base the Commissioner's final recommendations.

-This SEF informs interested parties of the facts established and allows them to make submissions in response to the SEF.
-It is important to note that the SEF may not represent the final views of the Commissioner.
+The SEF informed interested parties of the facts established and allowed them to make submissions in response to the SEF.

-Interested parties have 20 days to respond to the SEF.
-The Commissioner will consider these responses in making the Commissioner's final report to the Assistant Minister.
+Interested parties had 20 days to respond to the SEF.
+The Commissioner considered these responses in making the Commissioner's final report to the Minister.

-Responses to this SEF should be received by the Commission no later than 11 September 2018.
-Under subsection 269ZDBF(3), the Commissioner is not obliged to have regard to any submission made in response to the SEF received after this date if to do so would, in the opinion of the Commissioner, prevent the timely preparation of the final report to the Assistant Minister.
+Responses to the SEF were due to be provided to the Commission no later than 11 September 2018.
+Under subsection 269ZDBF(3), the Commissioner is not obliged to have regard to any submission made in response to the SEF received after this date if to do so would, in the opinion of the Commissioner, prevent the timely preparation of the final report to the Minister.